In a hurry?

 Finally, enable Kill Switch: this prevents any data from being transmitted without encryption because there was a disconnection between yourself and the internet connection by defaulting back into encrypted mode.

-I hated using public WiFi because I was constantly worried about people hacking my phone and stealing data.
+I didn’t particularly appreciate using public WiFi as I was constantly worried about people hacking my phone and stealing data.

 Still, as soon as I started encrypting all of the traffic on my Internet connection with VPN Secure’s CleanWeb feature enabled in Safari, these worries disappeared.